tsalohei/vaccin/README.md

 `docker-compose up`

 Now switch to the tab where you have the **backend catalogue** open.
-Initialize the database with the resource files that come with the project by using the following commands:
+Initialize the database with the resource files that come with the project by using the commands below.
 Type Ctrl+c after each command when data has finished downloading and move on to the next command.

 `npm run fill-db order antiqua.source` (Ctrl+c)